seanmc86/bourne_task/README.md

 A Flutter project with the purpose of demoing some conclusions based on a list of data provided.

-The only libraries that have been used here are:
+The libraries that have been used here:
 * http - future-based API for http requests, little boilerplate
+* super_enum, super_enum_generator and build_runner - strictly handle all cases of an event and state, supplemented by generated code
+* bloc and flutter_bloc - sample of reactive building with bloc, exposing only specific events
+* dartz - provides Either, greater certainty around return types
 * mockito - mock dependencies for easier unit testing of services

 Comments can be followed within app.dart, and a unit test for the http request can be seen in test/app_test.dart.